 This also means it’s helpful to go into your appointment with a solid background of your own.
 It will help you make sure that you ask all the right questions and get the best care to remedy your situation.
 This is where research (like what you’re doing right now) will really come in handy and boost your experience (and results).

 Where Can Chronic Pain Happen?

 People can feel chronic pain in really any area of the body, and the causes may be multifactorial.
-This is why your physician should always do a thorough exam to determine the root causes and how to proceed.
+This is why your physician should always be thorough with medical history and physical exams to determine the root causes and how to proceed.

-Two of the main categories for chronic pain are joint pain and muscle pain.
+A few of the main categories for chronic pain are joint pain, neurological pain, systemic pain, and muscle pain.
 These can be caused by a variety of different things, including: